Oklahoma vs. Kansas NCAA Football Odds, Plays and Insights | October 23, 2021

 Oklahoma vs. Kansas College Football Odds, Plays and Insights

-Oddsmakers heavily favor the No. 3 Oklahoma Sooners (7-0, 0-0 Big 12) when they visit the Kansas Jayhawks (1-5, 0-0 Big 12) on Saturday, October 23, 2021 in a matchup between Big 12 opponents at David Booth Memorial Stadium.
-Oklahoma is favored by 38 points.
-The point total is 67.5 for the outing.
+Oddsmakers massively favor the No. 3 Oklahoma Sooners (7-0, 0-0 Big 12) when they visit the Kansas Jayhawks (1-5, 0-0 Big 12) on Saturday, October 23, 2021 in a matchup between Big 12 rivals at David Booth Memorial Stadium.
+Oklahoma is favored by 38.5 points.
+The total for this matchup has been set at 67.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.